America’s Fires: A Historical Context for Policy and Practice

 The 1988 fires in Yellowstone National Park carried fire issues to the public, advertising the ecological significance of free-burning fire and the dilemmas of trying to manage it.
 In America’s Fires, Stephen Pyne, the world’s leading fire historian, reviews the historical context of our fire issues and policies.
 The resulting analysis shows why it is imperative that the nation review its policies toward wildland fires and find ways to live with them more intelligently.

 This revised edition was published with support from David L. Luke III, The National Forest Foundation, the U.S. Forest Service, MeadWestvaco Corporation, and the Lynn W. Day Endowment for Forest History Publications.

-Stephen J. Pyne is a professor of history at Arizona State University and a professional pyromantic.
-He specializes in environmental history and the history of exploration.
+Stephen J. Pyne is a professor of history at Arizona State University.
+He specializes in environmental history and the history of wildfire around the world.

 © 2010 Forest History Society